PHP-Prefixer/php-prefixer-cli/README.md

 personal-access-token* | The personal access token, generated on [PHP-Prefixer](https://php-prefixer.com/) Settings project-id * | The identification of the configured project on [PHP-Prefixer](https://php-prefixer.com/) Projects --github-access-token | An optional GitHub token to access ´composer.json´ dependencies that are managed in private repositories
+--include-vendor | include the local preinstalled vendor direcory in the build --include-all | include all files from the source direcory instead of only composer relevant and php files

 ```bash
 # Sample command-line